LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/troubleshooting.md

 Use this page to help you troubleshoot common issues when working with integrations in Conversation Builder.

+### Troubleshooting common issues

+#### New lines stored in variables

+One issue that commonly occurs on mobile phones in particular is that the consumer adds another line to their message, that new line ( \\n ) is stored as a part of a variable, and the variable is subsequently used in an integration, causing it to fail.

+For example, if the consumer's address is stored in a variable as "123 my address \n something somewhere 11111," and the variable is used in an integration, the integration will fail.
+This is by design to help to prevent injection attacks in the API.

+You can avoid this new line issue by [cleaning the data](conversation-builder-variables-slots.html#cleaning-variable-data) before setting or storing it in a variable.

+To troubleshoot and check for this issue, use the [printDebugMessage](conversation-builder-scripting-functions-log-debug.html#print-debug-message) scripting function to log debug messages to the console and verify that the data is as you expect.

 ### Troubleshooting transfers

 If you're trying to transfer a conversation to a live agent or another bot, but it isn't working, the reason could be one of several.
 (For some practice with transfers, complete the [Escalate to an Agent](tutorials-guides-getting-started-with-bot-building-escalate-to-an-agent.html) tutorial.)